arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 3. Let's move now the "firmware_x_x_x.bin" to the main root.
    ![Setting the FW path on the Labs for micropython](assets/moving_fw_bin.png)

-4. Turn ON your alvik, go to the Editor tab and tun the following commands by typing them and clicking on the "Play" button
+4. Turn ON your alvik, go to the Editor tab and run the following commands by typing them and clicking on the "Play" button

    ```
    from arduino_alvik import update_firmware